HL7/fhir-ipa/input/pagecontent/StructureDefinition-ipa-condition-intro.md

 a Condition resource, or an error if there is no resource the client can access for that id.
 Alternatively, the client may search for condition resources.

-The current problem list is retrieved by specifying the patient, category and and clinical-status:
+The current problem list is retrieved by specifying the patient, category and  clinical-status:

 ```GET [url]/Condition?patient=[patient-id]&category=problem-list-item&clinical-status=active```